SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Dataset

 \subsection{\ourdata: Graph Generation}

-We begin by constructing a vocabulary of 93 commercially available, low-cost building blocks and 19 high-yield reaction templates.
-This vocabulary is adapted from the collection proposed by~\citet{koziarski2024rgfn}, retaining reactions that (1) ensure all product atoms originate from the two input reagents, and (2) involve at most one leaving group per reagent.
-We emphasize that these are not only feasible chemistries, but also simple and reliable chemical reactions with readily available building blocks that can enable rapid multi-step synthesis.
+We first construct \textit{two} curated vocabularies adapted from the collection proposed by~\citet{koziarski2024rgfn}.
+The first vocabulary pairs 93 low-cost, commercially available building blocks with 19 high-yield reaction templates, defining a virtual synthesis space of over a billion molecules.
+The second vocabulary is a superset with 378 building blocks with 26 reactions, expanding the synthesis space to over a trillion molecules.
+All building blocks were selected because they are known to undergo the chosen reactions, acknowledging that the presence of a nominally compatible functional group alone does not guarantee participation in the corresponding transformation.
+We utilize reactions that (1) ensure all product atoms originate from the two input reagents, and (2) involve at most one leaving group per reagent.
+We emphasize that these constraints yield simple, robust chemistries that are routinely executed and support rapid multi-step synthesis from inexpensive, in-stock reagents.

-We procedurally generate \ourdata~from this vocabulary by iteratively coupling building block graphs at their respective reaction centers with compatible chemical reaction templates, described in detail in \cref{app:graphgen}.
-We obtained 622,766 building block reaction graphs, each constructed from 2 to 4 sequential reactions.
-For each resulting molecule, we generate multiple low-energy conformations and retain their atomic coordinates, with a total of 3,360,908 conformations.
+We procedurally generate \ourdata~from the smaller vocabulary, or \ourlargedata~from the larger superset, by iteratively coupling building block graphs at their reaction centers with compatible reaction templates (\cref{app:graphgen}).
+For \ourdata, we obtained 622,766 building block reaction graphs, each constructed from 2 to 4 sequential reactions.
+For each molecule, we generate multiple 3D conformations (\cref{coordrep}), yielding 3,360,908 conformers.
+Similarly, \ourlargedata~contains 600,000 graphs and 4,223,367 conformations.
+Unless otherwise noted, all models are trained on~\ourdata, which emphasizes practicality as its fewer building blocks are more readily stocked, whereas \ourlargedata~is reserved for when a larger, more exploratory search space is required.

+\ourdata~contains diverse molecules that are drug-like (e.g., LogP $\sim 2.5$; broad range of topological polar surface areas; large fraction of sp$^3$ carbons).
+Importantly, compared to Geom-Drugs~\citep{axelrod2022geom}, \ourdata~contains substantially more unique Murcko scaffolds, indicating breadth despite the building block space.
+With a larger accessible space, \ourlargedata~preserves similar physicochemical profiles and scaffold diversity.
+See~\cref{app:statistics} for details.

-\paragraph{Note: Injectivity.} Many commercially available building blocks contain multiple reaction centers, each compatible with a different set of corresponding reaction centers on other building blocks.
-In this way, a building block-level reaction graph $G_b = (X, E)$ is not fully specified when edges are parametrized by the reaction alone.
-To achieve an injective correspondence, we therefore label edges from node \(i\) to \(j>i\) by the triple
+\paragraph{Note: Injectivity.} Many commercial building blocks contain multiple reaction centers, each compatible with a different set of corresponding reaction centers on other blocks.
+Thus, a building block-level reaction graph $G_b = (X, E)$ is not fully specified when edges are parametrized by the reaction alone.
+To achieve an injective correspondence, we label edges from node \(i\) to \(j>i\) by the triple $e_{ij} = (r,v_i,v_j)$, where $r$ is the coupling reaction and $(v_i,v_j)$ are the participating reaction centers on the source and destination blocks, respectively.
+Stereoisomers that form during reactions collapse to the same \((X,E)\) representation, but this granularity suffices for our current scope.